Lovette-Duke/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. This task "Betty in my first directory" is in the script 7-movethatfile.
 8. This task "Bye bye Betty" is in the script 8-firstdelete.
 9. This task "Bye bye My first directory" is in the script 9-firstdirdeletion.
-10.This task "Back to the future" is in the script 10-back.
+10. This task "Back to the future" is in the script 10-back.
+11. This task "Lists" is in the script 11-lists.